Naloxone for opioid overdose

 Key points about naloxone

-- In New Zealand naloxone is available as an emergency kit or take-home kit which can come as an injection or a nasal spray.
-These emergency kits are easy to use so anyone can give naloxone in an emergency.
+• In New Zealand naloxone is available as injection.
+It is free and easy to access, so anyone can give naloxone in an emergency.

-Naloxone is a medicine used to treat opioid overdose.
+Naloxone is a medicine that can save someone’s life if they’ve had an opioid overdose.
 Opioids are strong pain medicines, and drugs such as heroin.
 Examples of opioids include codeine, morphine, oxycodone, methadone, fentanyl, tramadol and heroin.
-Opioids slow your breathing and affect your consciousness – if you take too much or overdose on opioids, your breathing may stop and you could die.
+Opioids slow your breathing and affect your consciousness.
+Taking too much can stop your breathing and cause death.
 Read more about opioids and who is at risk of opioid overdose.

 Note: Naloxone is only effective against an opioid overdose.
 It doesn't work for an overdose of other types of medicines, illicit drugs or alcohol.
 But, in an emergency, if you don't know the exact cause of the overdose and think it could be from opioids, it is safe to use naloxone.
 See below can naloxone harm someone?

-For detailed instructions on how to give naloxone see the leaflet in the emergency kit or the guides: Naloxone Injection Emergency Kit [PDF, 412 KB] and Naloxone Nasal Emergency Kit.
-[PDF, 294 KB]
+For detailed instructions on how to give naloxone also see the leaflet in the emergency kit or the guides: Naloxone Injection Emergency Kit [PDF, 412 KB].

 An overdose is always an emergency.
 Even if naloxone has been given, always call for help.

-Naloxone is active in the body for only 20–90 minutes, but the effects of most opioids can last longer.
+Naloxone is active in the body for only 20 to 90 minutes, but the effects of most opioids can last longer.
 This means that the effects of naloxone are likely to wear off before the opioids are gone from the body, which could cause breathing to stop again.
-Naloxone may need to be used again, depending on the amount and type of opioids taken or the way they have been taken – either swallowed, inhaled or injected.
+Naloxone may need to be used again, depending on the amount and type of opioids taken or the way they have been taken, either swallowed, inhaled or injected.

 Once you have the kit, always keep the naloxone in a place where family, friends, and close contacts can find it in an emergency.
 Let them know: